Ismail-Mekni/mxreflection/README.md

 - [Parser Symbols](http://mathparser.org/mxparser-math-collection/parser-symbols/) ((, ), ,, ;)
 - [Units](http://mathparser.org/mxparser-math-collection/units/)

-## MXReflection parsing
+## MxReflection parsing
 ### Argument parsing

-MXReflection supports all field data types with numeric content as an argument.
+MxReflection supports all field data types with numeric content as an argument.
 You can use all java types with `toString` implementations that return numeric results.

 ### Result parsing